- Information about the whole service

 - Transferring technology through international collaborative research

 Note that legal penalties may be imposed under the Foreign Exchange Laws if you negligently export or provide METI specifying goods or technology without approval of METI.

 Providing supercomputer technology (including access to the manuals available for supercomputer users only) is deemed to be provision of technology subject to government regulations.
-When applying for use our supercomputer, please take appropriate measures in accordance with laws and regulations, such as consulting with your organization or department in advance regarding procedures for non-residents or those who fall under a specific category.
+Please contact Supercomputing Services of ICT Support Center for the application to use our supercomputer by foreign students or those who fall under the specified categories.

 Residents and Non-residents